justinrummel/jr.com-mm/_posts/2017-06-18-montclair-2017-race-report.md

 #### Swim

-Being so close the the race venue, I was able to squeeze in a quick swim warm-up just before the race director began the race announcements.
+Being so close to the race venue, I was able to squeeze in a quick swim warm-up just before the race director began the race announcements.
 Earlier this week the water temperature for Lake Montclair was 84.6 degrees, which for a swimmer is very unappealing hot yucky mess.
 Fortunately, the water "cooled down" to 80&deg; for race morning.
 With the water tempterature measuring at 80&deg; raceing with a wetsuit is not possible.
 Instead, I put on my [Roka Swim Skin][roka-ss] for a quick lap to the final orange buoy and back so I could experience the last 75m of the swim.

 When you compare last year to this year I had great improvement in the swim, even though I needed a quick 10 second break just before the turn around point (I was having negative thoughts which was effecting my swim).
 Also, not sure if it was me but trying to get to the first buoy was *really* difficult compared to the swim back.
 It may because I finally got my 20ft diameter of personal space and was able to relax, but I couldn't get my swim rhythm in check until the 500m mark[^1].